Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 Is it safe to let free-range chickens out at night?

-No — for Philippine free-range farms, overnight ranging is not safe and is not recommended under any circumstances.
-Philippine farms face nocturnal predators that are highly effective in darkness: monitor lizards, snakes, and stray dogs all hunt primarily at night and have advantages over chickens in low-light conditions.
-PNS/BAFS free-range certification standards explicitly require secure overnight housing — birds must be inside a protected coop from dusk to dawn.
-Free-range certification does not require 24-hour outdoor access; it requires daytime outdoor access during daylight hours.
-Night lock-up is the single most important predator protection measure on any Philippine free-range farm.
+No, overnight ranging is not safe and is not recommended for Philippine free-range farms.
+Local farms face nocturnal predators such as monitor lizards, snakes, and stray dogs that are most active at night and have a major advantage over chickens in darkness.
+The proper free-range system is daytime outdoor access with secure housing from dusk until morning.
+Free-range farming does not require 24-hour outdoor access; it requires that birds can range naturally during daylight hours.
+Night lock-up remains the most important predator protection practice for any Philippine free-range operation.

 What should I do if I suspect HPAI bird flu in my flock?

-If you observe sudden unexplained death of multiple birds (more than 3–5 in one day), combined with bright green watery diarrhea, severe respiratory distress, or blue-purple discoloration of combs and wattles — particularly during an active HPAI advisory period — stop all normal operations immediately and call your Municipal Agriculture Office (MAO) or DA-BAI within 24 hours.
-Do not sell, transport, or slaughter any birds from the suspected flock.
-Do not remove dead birds without guidance from the DA veterinarian.
-This is both a health protection measure and a legal obligation under Philippine law (RA 9482).
-Early reporting activates government response programs including possible indemnification for confirmed HPAI flocks.
+If you observe sudden unexplained deaths of multiple birds, especially more than 3–5 in one day, combined with signs such as bright green watery droppings, severe respiratory distress, or blue-purple discoloration of the comb and wattles, treat it as a serious disease warning.
+This is especially important during periods of active HPAI advisories.
+Stop normal farm operations immediately and contact your Municipal Agriculture Office (MAO) or DA-BAI within 24 hours.
+Do not sell, transport, or slaughter birds from the suspected flock, and do not dispose of dead birds without guidance from animal health authorities.
+Early reporting helps protect nearby farms and allows authorities to respond quickly.

 Complete the Flock Protection System